liao961120/intra/main.md

 *independent* of the measurement process---if the fluctuations observed in repeated measures of a process reflect *only* measurement errors rather than changes in that process, these observed decreases or increases will *not* carry over to the process's future states.
-However, complicating this is that measurements are likely *not pure*.
+However, complicating this is the fact that measurements are likely *not pure*.
 Instead of singly measuring the process of interest, psychological measurements are far from perfect that they probably also measure irrelevant processes to our dismay.
 Therefore, we are now faced